 Offers reports on timely topics, written by experts in the field.
 Helps for finding a topic, or offering research for a topic you have already chosen.
 Note especially the parts of each report entitled Pro/Con and Chronology.

-- Opposing Viewpoints Resource Center (Gale)
+- Opposing Viewpoints in Context (Gale)

 Searching by topic defaults to Pro/Con research (frombook format).
 Also allows searching for keywords, and narrowing research to scholarly journals.

 Founded in 1984 as a conference under the auspices of Technology, Entertainment, and Design.
 In video format the expert speakers are talking about a variety of subjects in 18 minutes or less

 "CRS Reports do not become public until a member of Congress releases the report.
 A number of libraries and non-profit organizations have sought to collect as many of the released reports as possible.
 Open CRS is a centralized utility that brings together these collections to search."